htcondor/htcondor/docs/admin-manual/security.rst

 the submitter, no matter what the policy says.
 This is because the identity of the submitter needs to be known in order to carry out the operation.
-Others commands, such as *condor\_q*, do not always require authentication, so in the above example, the server’s policy would force Frida’s *condor\_q* queries to be authenticated, whereas a different policy could allow *condor\_q* to happen without any authentication.
+Others commands, such as *condor\_q*, do not always require authentication, so in the above example, the server's policy would force Frida's *condor\_q* queries to be authenticated, whereas a different policy could allow *condor\_q* to happen without any authentication.

 Whether or not security negotiation occurs depends on the setting at